Watch out for Trademark Scams

 - GBO, Inc., Trademark and Patent Dep.
 (Miami, FL)

-- GLOPAT Global Patents & Trademarks (Bratislava, Slovak Republic) NEW
+- GLOPAT Global Patents & Trademarks (Bratislava, Slovak Republic)

 - Intellectual Property Agency Ltd. (London, U.K.)